School farm visits support programme for farmers (England and Wales)

 In return for your involvement, you will receive the following:

-• Fully-funded consultancy support from a LEAF Education Specialist to help you through all stages of your first farm visit
+• Fully funded tailored support from a LEAF Education Specialist to help you on your journey to hosting impactful farm visits

 • Access to a support network of new and existing host farmers

-Schools can apply for a travel bursary to help cover the cost of the coach to your farm.
-Bursaries will be subject to conditions and managed by LEAF Education.
+Schools can apply for a travel bursary to help cover the cost of the coach to your farm for your first visit.
+Bursaries will be subject to conditions and managed by AHDB.

 How to apply